Skip to content

 Troubleshooting

 In the Debug environment, after configuring the Guance SDK and running the application for the first time, please check your debugger console in Xcode.
-The SDK uses assertions to verify multiple configuration settings and crashes with relevant warnings if there are configuration errors.
+The SDK will use assertions to verify the correctness of multiple configurations and crash if there are errors, outputting relevant warnings.

-For example: If the datakit metrics write address is not set during SDK configuration, the program will crash and output a warning ⚠️ in the console.
+eg: If the SDK is configured without setting the datakit metrics write address, the program will crash and output a warning⚠️ in the console.

 *** Assertion failure in +[FTMobileAgent startWithConfigOptions:], FTMobileAgent.m:53